-9. Further, as a direct result of this unlawful course of conduct, the Company is now the subject of a federal securities class action lawsuit filed in the United States District Court for the Southern District of New York on behalf of investors who purchased FSC's shares.
+- 9. Further, as a direct result of this unlawful course of conduct, the Company is now the subject of several federal securities class action lawsuits in the United States District Court for the Southern District of New York filed on behalf of investors who purchased FSC's shares during the relevant period.2 - 10.
+The "relevant period" for this action is from July 7, 2014 through February 6, 2015, inclusive.3